tamedu/pyhackathon/security/README.md

     - data: function name (4 byte of keccak256())
 * Vulnerabilities https://youtu.be/r0cvQhBBw1w?t=566
 * Reentry https://youtu.be/r0cvQhBBw1w?t=718
+    - Fallback functions are triggered when the function signature does not match any of the available functions in a Solidity contract
     - the DAO `withDrawBalance() { ... msg.sender.call.value(userBalance[msg.sender])() ... }`
     - call withdrawBalance() from a malicious contract
     - withdrawBalance() calls the fallback function of the malicious contract